seandstewart/bardly/pending/romances/the-tempest/11-player.md

 The dropsy drown this fool I what do you mean
 To dote thus on such luggage?
 Let's alone
 And do the murder first: if he awake,
-From toe to crown he’ll fill our skins with pinches,
+From toe to crown he'll fill our skins with pinches,
 Make us strange stuff.

 **STEPHANO**